BrorH/uioScrape/README.md

 # UiOScrape
 > Effortlessly extract exams, exam solutions, lectures, exercises etc. from old lecture pages of any UiO subject.
-> Finds unpublished files from the UiO servers.
+> Finds published and unpublished files from the UiO servers.
 Great for exam studying

 ## Table of contents
 - [UiOScrape](#uioscrape)